-3.2 Methods of Establishing Facts and Presumptions 15
+3.2 Methods of Establishing Facts and Presumptions

 Facts related to anti-doping rule violations may be established by any reliable means, including admissions.
-19-The following rules of proof shall be applicable in doping cases:
+The following rules of proof shall be applicable in doping cases:

-3.2.1 Analytical methods or decision limits Decision Limits approved by WADA after consultation within the relevant scientific community and which have been the subject of peer review are presumed to be scientifically valid.
+3.2.1 Analytical methods or decision limitsDecision Limits approved by WADA after consultation within the relevant scientific community andor which have been the subject of peer review are presumed to be scientifically valid.
 Any Athlete or other Person seeking to challenge whether the conditions for such presumption have been met or to rebut this presumption of scientific validity shall, as a condition precedent to any such challenge, first notify WADA of the challenge and the basis of the challenge.
-The initial hearing body, national-level appeal body or CAS, on its own initiative, may also inform WADA of any such challenge.
+The initial hearing body, appellate body or CAS, on its own initiative, may also inform WADA of any such challenge.
 At WADA's request, the CAS panel shall appoint an appropriate scientific expert to assist the panel in its evaluation of the challenge.
-Within 10 days of WADA's receipt of such notice, and WADA's receipt of the CAS case file related to such challenge, WADA shall also have the right to intervene as a party, appear as amicus curiae or otherwise provide evidence in such proceeding.
-In cases
+Within 10 days of WADA shall also have the right to intervene as a party, appear as amicus curiae or otherwise provide evidence in such proceeding.
+In cases before CAS, at WADA's request, the CAS panel shall appoint an appropriate scientific expert to assist the panel in its evaluation of the challenge.
+Within 10 days of WADA shall also have the right to intervene as a party, appear as amicus curiae or otherwise provide evidence in such proceeding.
+In cases before CAS, at WADA's request, the CAS panel shall appoint an appropriate scientific expert to assist the panel in its evaluation of the challenge.